Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Villa Borghese Gardens| ©Stefano Consolo

 Despite the good weather in April, it is still low season in Rome, except for Easter.
-It is therefore one of the best times to explore the Villa Borghese Gardens at your leisure and without the crowds of other more crowded periods.
+Therefore, it is one of the best times to explore the Villa Borghese Gardens at your leisure and without the crowds of other busier periods.

 The spring light envelops it in beautiful colours!

-It is the green heart of the metropolis and one of the largest urban parks in Europe.
+This is the green heart of the metropolis and one of the largest urban parks in Europe.
 It is to Rome what Central Park is to New York.
-Here, nature and works of art come together to create dreamy corners.
-If you are curious to know which are the best sculptures in Villa Borghese, take a look at this article.

 Book a Segway tour of Villa Borghese